Christina Milian Goes Pantsless To Flash Underwear While Sipping Tea

 The upload proved to be a hit.
 It attracted more than 71,100 likes and 530-plus comments.

-Christina hasn’t let her third pregnancy slow down her social media content since she announced in December that she and her partner, French singer Matt Pokora, are expecting again.
-The couple share almost 1-year-old son Isaiah and Christina is also mom to 10-year-old Violet.
+Christina hasn't let her third pregnancy slow down her social media content since she announced in December that she and her partner, French singer Matt Pokora, are expecting again.
+The couple share almost 1-year-old son Isaiah, and Christina is also mom to 10-year-old Violet.

 The Ghosts of Girlfriends Past star posted a stunning series of photos to Instagram last month that showed her at the beach in a hot pink two-piece with a gold belly chain.
-Christina struck sultry poses in and out of the ocean as she gave fans a peak at her family vacation to Mauritius, confirming in the caption they were throwbacks.
+Christina struck sultry poses in and out of the ocean as she gave fans a peek at her family vacation to Mauritius, confirming in the caption they were throwbacks.